grafana/writers-toolkit/docs/sources/review/backport-changes/index.md

 The `main` branch has the most recent code and documentation.

 Project releases typically use long-lived branches that include the major and minor versions of the release.
-For example in the `grafana/grafana` repository, the `v9.0.x` long-lived release branch contains code and documentation for all patched versions of the major version `9` and minor version `0` of Grafana.
+For example, in the `grafana/grafana` repository, the `v9.0.x` long-lived release branch contains code and documentation for all patched versions of the major version `9` and minor version `0` of Grafana.

-Backporting takes a change from the `main` branch, and ports it back to another long-lived release branch.
+Backporting takes a change from the `main` branch and ports it back to another long-lived release branch.

 Every documentation pull request to a project with versioned documentation requires a decision about whether or not to backport it.